sigven/pharmOncoX/README.md

-### oncoPharmaDB - dataset with targeted and non-targeted anticancer compounds and drug regimens
+### oncoPharmaDB - Targeted and non-targeted anticancer drugs and drug regimens

 #### Overview